cuiyongbo/ProgrammingPearls/machine-learning-note/tritonserver-note/nvidia_triton_inference_server_note.md

       }
       output_map {
         key: "SEGMENTATION_OUTPUT"
-        value: "SEGMENTATION" # output for the last model should be mapped to the ensemble outputs }
+        value: "SEGMENTATION" # outputs for the last model should be mapped to the ensemble outputs }
     }
   ]